asylumfunk/xbmc-script.dvdmanager/README.markdown

 ----------------
 - The script saves a dummy video file, impersonating the actual movie, using the title provided.
-- As far XBMC is concerned, the dummy file actually is the movie in question.
+- As far as XBMC is concerned, the dummy file actually is the movie in question.
 - By "fooling" XBMC, you can then browse your DVD collection, view movie/cast/etc information in XBMC, just like any other movie.